Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Simulation study

 \section{Simulation study}

-In this section, we introduce a series of simulation scenarios aimed at evaluating the estimation methods presented in Section~\ref{sec:Methods}.
+In this section, we introduce a series of simulation scenarios designed to evaluate the estimation methods presented in Sections~\ref{sec:Methods}~and ~\ref{NAR_spec_PN}.
 The primary objective is to assess the performance of these estimators by examining the impact of sample size \( T \), different network structures \( G \), and potential model misspecification.
+We focus on networks with \( d=5 \) and \( 10 \) nodes, generated using the \pkg{GNAR} \Rlogo package (see Figure~\ref{fig:Net_1}), to evaluate seven spectral estimation approaches.
+As noted in Section~\ref{sec:gnarintro}, various TS-NSD models could be utilized as parametric estimators; however, we employ the GNAR framework here due to its computational efficiency and parsimonious parameterization.
+For instance, \cite{Yin2023} showed that a global-$\alpha$ GNAR$(1,[5])$ in a network of 100 nodes requires the estimation of only 6 model parameters, whereas a NAR$(1,1)$ model allowing for nodal heterogeneity requires at least 200 parameters, yet their reported mean square error results remain highly competitive for the GNAR model.